jtoppins/dct/docs/playerui.md

 ##### Abort

-Aborting only aborts for the requestor, once all members of a mission have aborted the mission it is then retired.
+Aborting only aborts for the requester, once all members of a mission have aborted the mission it is then retired.